George Gordon First Nation

 The George Gordon First Nation (ᐳᓵᑲᓇᒌᕽ posâkanacîhk) is a First Nations band government located near the village of Punnichy, Saskatchewan, in Canada.
 The nation has an enrolled population of 3,752 people, 1,191 of whom live on the band's reserves.
-Chief Byron Bitternose leads the First Nation.
+Chief Shawn Longman leads the First Nation.
 Their territory is located on the Gordon 86 reserve, as arranged by Treaty 4.

 History

 In 1874, Treaty 4, which brokered the sale of indigenous land to the British Crown, was established between Queen Victoria and the Cree and Saulteaux First Nations.
-On September 15 of the same year, Kaneonuskatew (or, in his English name of George Gordon) was among the first of the indigenous leaders to make the agreement, signing as Chief of the George Gordon First Nation.
+On September 15 of the same year, Kaneonuskatew (or, in his English name of George Gordon) was among the first of the Indigenous leaders to make the agreement, signing as Chief of the George Gordon First Nation.
 By 1884, half of the families belonging to the nation were farming, a development which had commenced in 1876, and would continue for many years.
 Although both George Gordon and his son, Moses Gordon, were originally hereditary chiefs, the people have since adopted the practice of democratically voting their chiefs and councillors into office.

 The George Gordon First Nation was the location of Gordon Indian Residential School, the longest-running residential school in Canada.
 The Anglican Church of Canada established a day school on Gordon’s Reserve in 1876.
 It was expanded in 1888 to provide housing to students attending the school.
 In 1929 the school was destroyed by fire and eventually rebuilt.
 Problems with water supply and maintenance led to its being closed for much of the time between 1947 and 1953.
 The school was closed in 1996.
 Children attending Gordon Indian Residential School were reported to have suffered various forms of abuse, inflicting severe damage to the Gordon community.
 The schools have been proven to have facilitated the abuse of children under their care.
 The federal government knew of these abuses, and has since apologized and paid compensation to the victims.
 The extent of the damage done to these communities is still yet known.
 The residential school system is widely regarded as cultural genocide, due to the action of destroying Indigenous culture, language, and religion, as well as the intent to do so.
 On the reserve, the Gordon Recovery and Wellness Centre provides services and support to the victims of the abuse that occurred during the Residential School System.